-10.3.2 Minimum requirement for mobile VSAT
+10.3.2 Minimum requirement

-The throughput shall be ≥ 95 % of the maximum throughput of the reference measurement channels as [specified in Annexes A.2.3.2 and A.3.3.2 (with one sided dynamic OCNG Pattern OP.1 FDD for the DL-signal as described in Annex A.5.2.1) with peak reference sensitivity specified in Table 10.3.2-1].
+The throughput shall be ≥ 95 % of the maximum throughput of the reference measurement channels as [specified in Annexes A.2.3.2 and A.3.3.2 (with one sided dynamic OCNG Pattern OP.1 FDD for the DL-signal as described in Annex A.5.2.1) with peak reference sensitivity specified in Table 10.3.2-1.
+And EISREFSENS_50M declared by the vendor is an integer value in the range specified in Table 10.3.2-2 for different types of NTN VSAT].
 The requirement is verified with the test metric of EIS (Link=RX beam peak direction, Meas=Link Angle).

+The EIS of Rx beam peak direction should be verified within the declared minimum elevation angle supported for receiving.
+The steered beam peak directions can be achieved by mechanical steering and/or electronic steering according to VSAT Type.
+Where the supported minimum elevation angle shall be declared by manufacturer and within the range of 3°≤minimum elevation angle≤75°, and it can be expressed as (90-θ) if the coordinate systems in Figure 10.3.2-1 below is taken as an example.

+Figure 10.3.2-1 Example measurement grid for EIS with the declared supported minimum elevation angle

-Table 10.3.2-1: OTA reference sensitivity requirement for mobile VSAT
+Table 10.3.2-1: OTA reference sensitivity requirement for NTN VSAT